Agentic Trader Docs

 Project State

 Agentic Trader is already more than a prototype.
-The repo currently contains:
+Today it can:

-• CLI, Rich, Ink, observer API, and Web GUI surfaces
+• expose runtime, provider, broker, research, and supervisor status through CLI, Rich, Ink, observer API, and Web GUI surfaces

 The current hardening track is focused on: